Packed Bed Scrubber: An air pollution control device in which emissions pass through alkaline water to neutralize hydrogen chloride gas.

 Porosity: Degree to which soil, gravel, sediment, or rock is permeated with pores or cavities through which water or air can move.

-Portal-of-Entry Effect: A local effect produced in the tissue or organ of first contact between a toxicant and the biological system.
+Portal-of-Entry Effect: A local effect produced in the tissue or organ of the first contact between a toxicant and the biological system.

 Portfolio Management: The functions of resource planning and procurement under a traditional utility structure.
 Portfolio management can also be defined as the aggregation and management of a diverse portfolio of supply (and demand-reduction) resources which will act as a hedge against various risks that may affect specific resources (i.e., fuel price fluctuations and certainty of supply, common mode failures, operational reliability, changes in environmental regulations, and the risk of health, safety, and environmental damages that may occur as a result of operating some supply resources).
 Under a more market-driven power sector with a "power-pool" or POOLCO wholesale market structure, a portfolio manager would: aggregate and manage a diverse portfolio of spot-market purchases, contracts-for-differences, futures contracts and other market-hedging-type contracts and mechanisms.